Best Value Legal Document AI Assistant Free Trial

 A Letter of Intent is typically used in the following situations:

-Purpose of LOI
+Purpose of Letter of Intent

-Property Purchase
+Property Purchase Letters of Intent

 Records the preliminary agreement on price, completion date before formal contract is drafted and signed

-Business Acquisition or Joint Ventures
+Business Acquisition or Joint Ventures Letters of Intent

 Outlines key commercial terms, exclusivity, due diligence, confidentiality before signing the Joint venture agreement or share purchase agreement

-Construction Projects
+Construction Projects Letters of Intent

 Outlining the general terms of a potential project for further negotiation before the final agreement is signed